-Millington's Annexation Area has the potential for approximately 1,422 dwelling units and about 100,000 square feet of non-residential uses.
+The build-out analysis outlined in Table 5-8 is based on conservative estimates for approximately 1,422 dwelling units and about 100,000 square feet of non-residential uses.
 The estimated population associated with these units is about 3,840.
+The actual build-out of the area may exceed any of these estimates.

 Without considering the potential population and household growth elsewhere in the County that would necessitate increased facilities and services, this level of growth has substantial implications for providing public services and facilities affecting Kent County and Millington.
 These impacts are discussed below.